xmrsale/XMR-Sale/README.md

 xmrSale is in very early development.
 As such, we are not responsible for any loss of funds, vulnerabilities with software, or any other grievances which may arise.
 Always confirm large payments manually.

 # Sponsor
 Please consider [supporting me](https://try.xmrsale.org) via my own instance of xmrSale :).
-You should also support the [SatSale](https://satsale.org) project as we relied on it heavily as a code base.
+You should also join me in supporting the [SatSale](https://satsale.org) project as we relied on it heavily as a code base.